apache/arrow/docs/source/developers/cpp/building.rst

   sufficient.
 For Windows, at least Visual Studio 2017 is required.
 * CMake 3.5 or higher
 * On Linux and macOS, either ``make`` or ``ninja`` build utilities
+* At least 1GB of RAM for a minimal build, 4GB for a minimal
+  debug build with tests and 8GB for a full build using :ref:`docker <docker>`.

 On Ubuntu/Debian you can install the requirements with: